jmswaney/thesis/source/15_Phenotyping.md

 to form stabilizing inter-and intra-molecular covalent bonds.
-We adapted the original SHIELD protocol to prevent over-fixation in our samples and maintained a near-neutral pH during de-lipidation to ensure bright antibody staining of transcription factors (Figures S1, S2 & STAR methods).
+We adapted the original SHIELD protocol to prevent over-fixation in our samples and maintained a near-neutral pH during de-lipidation to ensure bright antibody staining of transcription factors (Figures \ref{phenotyping-Sup1}, \ref{phenotyping-Sup2}).
 After immersion in dPROTOS optical clearing solution, cerebral organoids were optically transparent (Figure \ref{phenotyping-1}b).
 Microscopy of SHIELD-cleared organoid tissue sections confirm the preservation of eGFP endogenous fluorescence, epitopes, and mRNA (Figure \ref{phenotyping-1}c).
 For whole-organoid staining, we employed eFLASH technology where a rotating electric field accelerates transport of fluorescent probes into the tissue for homogenous antibody staining.
-The eFLASH protocol was adapted for cerebral organoids to achieve simultaneous staining of 8-10 organoids in 35h using 3-15 µg of primary antibody (see STAR methods).
-We achieved whole-organoid staining of nuclear and cytoplasmic proteins (Figure
+The eFLASH protocol was adapted for cerebral organoids to achieve simultaneous staining of 8-10 organoids in 35h using 3-15 µg of primary antibody (see Methods).
+We achieved whole-organoid staining of nuclear and cytoplasmic proteins (Figure \ref{phenotyping-1}d-f).
-\ref{phenotyping-1}d-f).
 Radial glia in whole d35 organoids were stained with vimentin, lipid binding protein, nestin, and SOX2.
 Neurons were stained with β3-tubulin, MAP2, and TBR1.

 ![Pipeline for intact organoid analysis (A) Cerebral organoids are grown from stem cells, fixed in 4% PFA, then post-fixed with SHIELD poly-epoxide crosslinker.
 Organoids are then cleared in SDS solution at 55°C, rinsed, then labelled with antibodies using eFLASH4 for rapid uniform staining.
 Samples are imaged by light-sheet microscopy for high-throughput (15 min per organoid) quantitative microscopy.
 (B) Quantitative analysis applies automated algorithms and deep learning to measure multiscale features.
 We applied this pipeline for unbiased high-dimensional phenotyping of different experimental models.
 (C) After de-lipidation and immersion in refractive index matching solution (dPROTOS), organoids are optically transparent and can be imaged with standard confocal microscopy.
 Grid = 1 mm (D) SHIELD preserves endogenous fluorescence, mRNA and protein epitopes. \label{phenotyping-1}](source/figures/Phenotyping/figure1.jpg){ width=100% }